Council owned high rise - fire safety FAQs

 Stay up to date by checking www.brighton-hove.gov.uk/fire-safety-in-flats.

-We'll also provide updates to tenants and leaseholders on Twitter and through text alerts.
+We'll also provide updates to tenants and leaseholders on Twitter and through text alerts, and updating residents through our tenant and leaseholder newsletter Homing In.